SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Checking out the privacy screen on SimpliSafe’s indoor camera.

 Second: The prices we included above are SimpliSafe’s retail prices.
-Like we said throughout this article, the company constantly offers discounts.
-If we bought that top-of-the-line system today, it would cost around $500 instead of over $1,000.
-When you price out your SimpliSafe system, remember that it’s likely to be discounted.
+As we’ve mentioned throughout this article, the company regularly offers discounts.
+If we bought that top-of-the-line system during a typical sale period, it would cost around $500 instead of over $1,000.
+When you budget for your SimpliSafe system, consider that it’s likely on sale.

 To bring things home, we want to tell you about our experience with our SimpliSafe system, and then we’ll give you our final recommendation.